-An ancient breed, Komondors are originally from Hungary.
-Experts believe the breed, descendants of the Caucasian Shepherd, was brought there by traveling nomads in the 13th century.
-The breed was revered in Hungary, used for centuries to guard — not herd — flocks of sheep.
+An ancient breed, komondors are originally from Hungary.
+Experts believe the breed, descended from the Caucasian shepherd, was brought there by traveling nomads in the 13th century.
+The breed was revered in Hungary, used for centuries to guard—not herd—flocks of sheep.
 Their long white coats allow them to camouflage among curly-haired sheep to stealthily attack predators.

-The American Kennel Club recognized the Komondor in 1937.
-The breed was nearly wiped out in World War II, leaving only a few dozen individual dogs.
+The American Kennel Club recognized the komondor in 1937.
+The breed was nearly wiped out during the World War II era, leaving only a few dozen individual dogs.
 The breed was slowly re-established in Hungary but remains a fairly rare breed to this day.

-There’s no denying that Komondor coats are stunning.
-To maintain their adorable locks, owners must follow a fairly strict grooming regimen.
+There’s no denying that komondor coats are stunning.
+To maintain their luscious locks, owners must follow a fairly strict grooming regimen.
 Experts advise owners to never brush their corded hair but to wash them regularly.
 Just be sure to rinse them completely free of shampoo and dry thoroughly by squeezing them with towels.
 The coat could begin to smell like mildew if not dried efficiently.
-Cords will also need to be kept free of dirt and debris to avoid foul odors – separating the locks can be done easily by hand and should be done every few months.
+Cords will also need to be kept free of dirt and debris to avoid foul odors—separating the locks can be done easily by hand and should be done every few months.

-For that reason, early socialization is crucial for Komondors.
+Early socialization is crucial for komondors.
 As protective pups, they are often wary of all strangers and tend to bark or lunge.
 You can minimize this through socialization and obedience training, which works best when started at an early age.
-They respond well to a firm, experienced leader — not a first-time dog owner.

 Common Health Problems